MARTIMM/qa-manager/doc/design.md

 * Grid row
   * Grid col 0 (QAQuestion): Label with question.
   * Grid col 1 (QARequired): Label with optional star (**\***) if answer is required.
-  * Grid col 2 (QAAnswer): The structure wherein the input widget resides
+  * Grid col 2 (QAAnswer): A structure wherein the input widget resides
     * Frame; border is made visible when multiple answers are set (repeatable).
 Its widget name will be set to the name of the question.
       * Grid; mostly one row. more rows when repeatable.
         * Grid col 0 (QACatColumn): A ComboBox when repeatable and selectlist are set.